Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 In addition to generic techniques, several papers developed specialized methods for proving time-space lower bounds for specific problems (some of which extended the generic techniques and combined additional methods).
 Examples of such papers include~\cite{ChawinHM20,GajulapalliGK24,GolovnevGPS23}, which deal with non-adaptive algorithms for function inversion, as well as~\cite{ChungL23} which analyzes the 3SUM-Indexing problem.
 These specialized techniques seem inapplicable in our setting.

+\paragraph{Open problems.} The independence of the queries from the challenge appears inherent to our proof strategy.
+Known Shearer-like bounds control information of a random function $f$ only on sets of input–output pairs that are \emph{fixed} and independent of $f$, namely, of the form $\{(a,f(a)) : a\in A\}$ for fixed $A$.
+Allowing queries to depend on the challenge $c=f(d)$ leads to composed inputs such as $f(d+f(d))$, which no longer have this fixed-set structure.
+The paper~\cite{RaoS18} derived a Shearer-type inequality that allows for some dependence, but it is too weak for our setting.
+Overall, extending our approach beyond this restriction would require new Shearer-type inequalities or alternative techniques that can handle such challenge-dependent queries.

-\paragraph{Future work.} A natural goal to pursue, in view of our results, is to obtain time-space lower bounds for adaptive attacks with preprocessing, as a function of \emph{the number of adaptivity rounds} for the problems considered in this paper.
-The most basic setting is to allow the queries of the adversary to depend on the challenge, corresponding to 2 adaptivity rounds (see Appendix~\ref{app:adaptivity}).
+More generally, a natural goal to pursue, in view of our results, is to obtain time-space lower bounds for adaptive attacks with preprocessing, as a function of \emph{the number of adaptivity rounds} for the problems considered in this paper.
 For the DLOG problem, we conjecture that the success probability of an $(S,T)$-algorithm with $r$ rounds of adaptivity is at most $\tilde{O}(T^2/N + rST/N)$.
-This matches our result for non-adaptive algorithms (i.e., $1$ rounds of adaptivity), as well as the bounds of~\cite{Corrigan-GibbsK18} for adaptive algorithms (i.e., $T$ rounds of adaptivity).
+This matches our result for non-adaptive algorithms (i.e., $1$ round of adaptivity), as well as the bounds of~\cite{Corrigan-GibbsK18} for adaptive algorithms (i.e., $T$ rounds of adaptivity).
 Furthermore, it would be sharp, as for any $1 \leq r \leq T$, it is matched by a variant of the adaptive algorithm of~\cite{BernsteinL13,Corrigan-GibbsK18,Mih10}, in which instead of constructing one chain of length $T$ one constructs multiple chains of length $r$.

+Another open problem, mentioned above, is to close the gap between upper and lower bounds for non-adaptive $(S,T)$-algorithms for the DDH problem.
+As written, we conjecture that the bound of Theorem~\ref{thm:DDH-intro1} is not tight, and the optimal bound is $\frac{1}{2} + \tilde{O}(\frac{T^2}{N}+\frac{ST}{N})$.

 \paragraph{Organization of the paper.} In Section~\ref{sec:preliminaries} we present in detail the definitions and results related to entropy and KL-divergence that we will use in our proofs, including the variants of Shearer's inequality and of the inequality of Gavinsky, Lovett, Saks and Srinivasan for functions over permutations.
-In Section~\ref{sec:PC} we present the permutation challenge (PC) game model and show how DLOG, DDH, sqDDH, and breaking EM fit into it.
+In Section~\ref{sec:PC} we present the permutation challenge (PC) game model and show how DLOG, DDH, sqDDH, and EM key-recovery fit into it.
 In Section~\ref{sec:main} we prove our main theorem for the PC model.
 In Section~\ref{sec:DLOG} we present the bounds for the DLOG, DDH, and sqDDH problems, and in Section~\ref{sec:EM} we present the bound for attacks on the EM cryptosystem.